Manouselis/Fuzzy-Systems-Classification/README.md

-# Fuzzy-Systems-Classification
+# Fuzzy Systems Classification #

 Create a fuzzy TSK model to classify samples of multivariable, nonlinear functions.

 Datasets used:

-      Dataset 1: Haberman's Survival Dataset
+     * Dataset 1: Haberman's Survival Dataset

-      Dataset 2: Epileptic Seizure Recognition Dataset
+     * Dataset 2: Epileptic Seizure Recognition Dataset

 This is an experimental application developed as part of the course "Fuzzy Systems" assignment, that took place in the Department of Electrical & Computer Engineering at Aristotle University of Thessaloniki in 2020.